niaholmes/portfolio/README.md

       https://niaholmes.github.io/client_project_w25/index.html

-2. In that same course, for my final project, I created a website for individuals who like having access to the most relevernt information about TV shows and movies before taking the time to watch it.
+2. In that same course, for my final project, I created a website for individuals who like having access to the most relevant information about TV shows and movies before taking the time to watch it.

       https://niaholmes.github.io/final/